rachaelaber/dispersion/outline.md

 ### Application of the method to empirical data
 To evaluate whether the negative binomial conditional distribution is needed (opposed to a Poisson/quasi-Poisson conditional distribution with the same model of process mean), inspection of mean-variance relationships using a diagnostic plot is possible (Ver Hoef and Boveng 2007), along with evaluation of dispersion statistics.
 We then estimated $\mu_t$ and $\theta$ using iterative reweighted least-squares (procedure implemented via the NBPSeq R package (https://CRAN.R-project.org/package=NBPSeq) and from Di et al. (2011)) with a moving window approach.
 For each window, $\mu_t$ was estimated using a spline function in time, and a single value of $\theta$ was estimated for the window.
 By moving the window one time step at a time, a time series for $\theta_t$ was produced.
-We investigated large counties (top 4% in each state), due to the power constraints detected by the approach in the previous section.
+We investigated large counties (top 4% in each state), due to the power constraints discussed above.

 ## Discussion